Skip to content

 The two halves

-spawn_child_agentPOST /spawn on the orchestrator with agentType: "currency-converter", parentId: AGENT_ID.
+spawnSpecialistPOST /spawn on the orchestrator with the specialist’s agentType and parentId: AGENT_ID.
 Returns the child’s id.

-The parent’s template is short-lived (it exits after the round-trip) and carries the delegation policy:
+The parent’s template is short-lived (it exits after the round-trip) and carries the delegation policy — here, a per-child consent gate rather than a scope grant:

 {